HewlettPackard/Docker-SimpliVity/ops/README.md

 ## Editing the group variables

 Once the inventory is ready, the next step is to modify the group variables to match your environment.
 To do so, you need to edit the file `group_vars/vars`.
-The variables here can be defined in any order but for the sake of clarity they have been divided into sections.
+The variables can be defined in any order but for the sake of clarity they have been divided into sections.

 ### VMware configuration